sadeq220/docs/microservice/README.md

 > multiple index lookups are required to retrieve it all,
 > which may require more disk seeks and take more time.

+**Relational Model**:
+Relational model, lays out all the data in the open.
+Due to `query optimizer` No complicated access paths to follow
+query optimizer automatically make the  `access path`.
+> Query optimizers for relational databases are complicated beasts,
+> and they have consumed many years of research and development effort

 **Relational model query optimizer**
+**Declarative vs Imperative approach**
+Declarative languages often lend themselves to parallel execution.
+SQL is a declarative query language, therefore it is the responsibility of the Query optimizer to plan and execute it.
+> Imperative code is very hard to parallelize across multiple cores and multiple machines,
+> because it specifies instructions that must be performed in a particular order.

+CSS also is a declarative language.
+Basically Imperative approach defined as how to do job, whereas Declarative approach defined as defining the job itself.
+for example iterating over list of items to find a specific item is an Imperative approach.
+whereas requesting a specific item over list of items is a Declarative approach.

 ### API Gateway(Service Gateway,edge service)
 **Central entrypoint** to microservices' cluster.